UCDenver-ccp/ccp-nlp-pipelines/README.md

 > K (2014).
 Large-scale biomedical concept recognition: an evaluation of current
 > automatic annotators and their parameters.
 BMC Bioinformatics, 15, 59.

-## Development
-This project follows the Git-Flow approach to branching as originally described [here](http://nvie.com/posts/a-successful-git-branching-model/).
-To facilitate the Git-Flow branching approach, this project makes use of the [jgitflow-maven-plugin](https://bitbucket.org/atlassian/jgit-flow) as described [here](http://george-stathis.com/2013/11/09/painless-maven-project-releases-with-maven-gitflow-plugin/).

-Code in the [master branch](https://github.com/UCDenver-ccp/common/tree/master) reflects the latest release of this library.
-Code in the [development](https://github.com/UCDenver-ccp/common/tree/development) branch contains the most up-to-date version of this project.

 ## Maven signature
 ```xml
 <dependency>